HBM/cppstream/README.md

 ## prerequisites

 ### Libraries
 The open source project jsoncpp is being used as JSON composer and parser.
+For Linux, simply install the jsoncpp development package of your distribution.
+For Windows, download the source from 'https://github.com/open-source-parsers/jsoncpp'

-Some example programs do use Boost libraries.
+Some example programs do use the Boost libraries.
 Refer to www.boost.org for details.
 For Linux, simply install the Boost development packages of your distribution.
 For Windows, the projects are tailored to link against the prebuilt boost binaries from www.boost.org.
 Download and install the binaries and set the BOOST_ROOT environment variable to the installation directory.